cgolden15/Slope-Game/README.md

 # Slope-Game
-Slope game designed to be run off of repl.it using Unity player fork the github through repl, or just check it out [here](https://replit.com/@cgolden15/Slope-Game?v=1)!
+Copy of the popular slope game designed to be hosted locally or through https://repl.it.
+Fork the github through repl, or just check it out [here](https://replit.com/@cgolden15/Slope-Game?v=1)!

+And yes, this will be unblocked at school.